Froglodyte/TycheOS/Notes/odr.md

         }
         ```
     -   The **declarations** of the util functions are written in `utils.h` but the **definition** is present in `utils.cpp` file
-    -   This is the basic mechanism for code-sharing in C/C++ codebases.
+    -   This is the basic mechanism for code-sharing in C++ codebases.

 -   ### Why keep `utils.cpp` file at all?